Metrication in the United States: Sports

 Measured distances as used in events such as shot put, high jump, and discus throw are, however, often in feet and inches, except at the national and international levels.
 In 2017, the Florida High School Athletic Association became the first to resist this trend and use metric measures for field events.
 The field and court sizes for most popular team sports such as soccer were originally set in non-metric units.
 This is reflected in American football, in which the playing field is divided into yards, and many important statistics are measured in yards.
 Similarly, the dimensions for all baseball parks, basketball courts, tennis courts and ice hockey rinks are given in feet, golf courses in yards, auto racing tracks in miles (or fractions thereof), and horse racing in furlongs.
 The lengths of automobile races in the U.S. are generally set in miles.
 Some sporting equipment, such as skis and poles, is sold in metric units.

-A novelty American football game was attempted in metric units in 1977.
-That concept failed to gain acceptance.
+A novelty American football game was attempted in metric units in 1977, although the concept failed to gain acceptance.

 Bicycles, especially at the high end, are increasingly being sold and sized in metric units.
 For example, a frame described as "21 inch" size in the past is now often labeled as a "53 cm" frame instead.
 Some bicycle wheels are labeled in metric as "700c" for a nominal 700 mm diameter road bike tire, but mountain bike wheels are still often sold in inches (26, 27.5, or 29 inches).

 Common swimming pool dimensions are 25-yard, 25-meter, and 50-meter.
 The Olympic-size swimming pool is specified solely in meters.
 High schools and the NCAA conduct 25-yard competitions.
 USA Swimming (USA-S) swims in both metric and non-metric pools.

-In the game of Ultimate Frisbee, the 175 g flying disc is seen as a standard of the sport.